 - Cons: Lightweight Material Feels Less Durable, Slightly Loose Waist

-When it comes to function in the outdoors it takes top marks and when I’m hiking it’s my go-to pant.
-The pants are really lightweight but similar to a softshell pant with great water resistant and windbreaking capabilities.
+When it comes to function in the outdoors it takes top marks and when I’m hiking it’s my go-to womens trail pants.
+The pants are really lightweight but similar to a softshell pant with great water resistance and windbreaking capabilities.